 | iLawyer | 2 | 1.0% |

-The top three themes are all page builder starter themes.
+The top three are all page builder starter themes.
 Hello Elementor is a deliberately minimal theme designed as a blank canvas for the Elementor page builder.
-Divi is both a theme and a page builder in one.
+Divi is theme and page builder in one.
 Astra is a lightweight theme commonly paired with Elementor or the Gutenberg block editor.
-None of these themes do much on their own; they serve as scaffolding for the builder that runs on top.
+None of these themes does much on its own; each serves as scaffolding for the builder that runs on top.

-Below the top 10, the long tail is dominated by agency-custom themes.
-Names like "lawrank-template-16," "bellamy-law," "carlsonlawfirm," and "demayo-law" make clear that most legal WordPress sites are built by agencies using bespoke themes, often based on a page builder framework underneath.
+Below the top ten, the long tail belongs to agency-custom themes.
+Slugs such as "lawrank-template-16," "bellamy-law," "carlsonlawfirm," and "demayo-law" make plain that most legal WordPress sites are built by agencies on bespoke themes, often with a page builder framework underneath.

-Page builders have become the default way to build WordPress law firm websites.
-Our detection found that 92.7% of WordPress law firm sites show signs of at least one page builder or theme framework.
+Page builders have become the default way to construct a WordPress law firm site.
+Our detection found that 92.7 percent of WordPress firm sites show signs of at least one page builder or theme framework.

 |---|---|---|